ML4Q Research School

 - Bonn-Cologne Graduate School of Physics and Astronomy (BCGS)

-Note: Students interested in joining the BCGS and Master Track on Quantum Technology at RWTH Aachen can apply to the BSGS MSc fellowship program.
-The next call for applications will start in Autumn 2020.
+Note: Students interested in joining the BCGS and Master Track on Quantum Technology at RWTH Aachen can apply to the BCGS MSc fellowship program.
+The call for applications, for Winter term 2023/24 is open now.
+Application deanline is on December 1, 2022.

 Platforms for Quantum Technologies

-This new course (click here for details regarding registration, curriculum, etc.), taught jointly by lecturers from Aachen, Bonn, Cologne, and Jülich covers the broad range of research within ML4Q.
-The next course will take place in block format (comprising both lectures and exercises) from March 15 to April 2, 2021.
+This new course taught jointly by lecturers from Aachen, Bonn, Cologne, and Jülich covers the broad range of research within ML4Q.
+The next course will take place on March 27 – 31, 2023 To find out more please visit the course website.

 These are topical block courses offered usually during the semester break.
 During a one week intensive training students get an opportunity to get a first hand insight into the current research related to quantum technologies and information.